 The ritual/festival of Rakshabandhan was also followed by Yamaraj, the God of Death and Yamuna, the river that flows in India.
 The story goes like this – when the Yamuna tied a Rakhi on Yamaraj’s wrist.

-In return to this lovely gesture, he granted her immortality (the one who never dies become immortal).
+In return for this lovely gesture, he granted her immortality (the one who never dies becomes immortal).

-It is said that Yamaraj was so much mesmerized with this gesture of tying Rakhi, that he declared that any brother (Amazon affiliate link) who has tied a Rakhi and offered to protect his sister till eternity would also become immortal.
+It is said that Yamaraj was so mesmerized by this gesture of tying Rakhi, that he declared that any brother (Amazon affiliate link) who has tied a Rakhi and offered to protect his sister till eternity would also become immortal.

-There are many other stories pertaining to Rakshabandhan, each having the version of their own.
+There are many other stories pertaining to Rakshabandhan, each having a version of its own.

 It is one of the most awaited festivals in India.
 Along with India, this festival is also celebrated in Nepal and Mauritius as well.
 This occasion is very special for all the brothers and sisters and is celebrated worldwide by Indians.

-Girls apply mehandi on their hands and dress up well.
-Rakshabandhan is observed as a Public Holiday in a few parts of India and is a very important festival for the Indians.
+Girls apply Mehandi on their hands and dress up well.
+Rakshabandhan is observed as a Public Holiday in a few parts of India and is a very important Indian festival.

-The preparation of Rakshabandhan starts in advance.
+The preparation for Raksha bandhan day starts in advance.
 People engage in shopping and buying gifts for their brothers and sisters (Amazon affiliate link).
 Sisters buy Rakhi for their brothers or they make one on their own.

 As I shared in my previous article (Loving Relationship between Brother and Sister – A Sweet Story), I share the strongest bond with my Rakhi Brother.
 We live away from each other so I always send a Rakhi by courier.

 I also send him Tilak (kumkum) so that he could apply the same on his forehead while tying Rakhi (Amazon affiliate link) on his wrist.